If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

 Almost certainly not for the term life coach, but for others that will be equally valuable to you.

 I am going to list the most important elements that you have immediate control of when trying to rank in the SERPs (search engine ranking pages).

-We all know that Wikipedia is not the most reliable source of information on the internet.
+We all know that Wikipedia is not the internet’s most reliable source of information.

 Yet it’s the first result you will see for literally millions of search queries.

 Wikipedia achieves that because it has hundreds of millions of other websites linking to it.

 Every time somebody links to Wikipedia (or you for that matter) they are saying to Google, ‘Look, I really trust this website because I’m willing to send my traffic to it’.

 That builds trust and authority with Google, and that helps your rankings.

 This is why links can have so much value if they are relevant and of high quality.